10 marketplaces to sell your things online

 Where you decide to sell things online is entirely up to you.
 While the huge reach and broad appeal of sites like Amazon and eBay make them the obvious choice for many people, the nature of your business and the customers you want to access may see you look elsewhere.

 Wherever you choose to sell your stuff online, make sure you’re fully aware of the fees that apply before signing up.
 Joining fees, ongoing fees, listing fees and per-item sales fees can all have a significant impact on your bottom line, so be sure to calculate their impact before you start selling online.

 Once you’ve picked a marketplace in which to make your sales, the next consideration for many people is how to manage payments to and from international customers.

 Fortunately, with more and more people buying and selling goods overseas, a variety of new solutions for managing these types of payments have come to the fore.

-You’re no longer reliant on your bank account to make and receive overseas payments, subject to the transaction fees and less-than-favorable exchange rates they may apply to your transactions.
+You’re no longer reliant on your bank account to make and receive overseas payments, subject to the transaction fees and less-than-favourable exchange rates they may apply to your transactions.
 You can now choose to open accounts that have been purpose-built for frequent overseas transacting.

 A relatively new type of account is the borderless or online sellers account provided by online money transfer companies OFX, TransferWise and WorldFirst.
-These accounts allow you hold money in multiple currencies and convert it into USD when the exchange rate suits you.
+These accounts allow you hold money in multiple currencies and convert them into CAD when the exchange rate suits you.
 You’re also provided with local bank account details to use in overseas markets, making it easier to receive funds from international customers.
 Better exchange rates and fewer transaction fees mean more dollars in your bank account at the end of the day, so these accounts are well worth considering.